 Does the merchant processor work with your industry?

 This may not be the case, so finding this out from the get-go is important.
 Some payment processing companies, for example, are still reluctant to take on cannabis or property management companies.
 Likewise, some merchant processing companies specialize in serving these specific industries and may be able to offer valuable services that you’ll need.

 Fair pricing policies

 There’s no way to avoid it.
 As a merchant in a high-risk industry, you’ll likely have to pay increased fees, which help toward covering the risks involved with accounts in your industry.
-However, some payment processors take advantage of this by charging higher than normal fees and by adding on extra fees for processing, early termination, or chargebacks.
-A reputable company will keep these fees within industry standards and will also provide you with full disclosure, so you’ll know exactly what you’ll be paying.
+However, some payment processors take advantage of this by charging higher than normal fees and adding extra fees for processing, early termination, or chargebacks.
+A reputable company will keep these fees within industry standards and provide you with full disclosure, so you’ll know exactly what you’ll be paying.

 Consistent fees for all credit cards